 I have been blogging and teaching Indian cooking for past 6 years.

-Given the years of experience in both writing and taking live classes with attendees to follow along, I know there is a difference in cooking styles depending on how a recipe is followed.
+Given the years of experience in both writing and giving live online classes with attendees to follow along, I know there is a difference in cooking styles depending on how a recipe is followed.

 It is akin to having a tutor to guide you through the process and show you what to do and correct you when you go wrong as opposed to reading the material and taking the exam on your own.